Fatimaxox/MS-Datasets---Sparks/README.md

 # MS Datasets Repository

 Welcome to the MS Datasets Repository!
 This repository is dedicated to showcasing datasets used in both segmentation and classification problems related to Multiple Sclerosis (MS).
 Here, researchers and individuals interested in MS can easily access various datasets containing MRI images.

-## Segmentation
+## MS Segmentation

 ### Dataset 1: Brain MRI Dataset of MS with Consensus Manual Lesion Segmentation and Patient Meta Information